 Review your credit report to ensure the credit bureaus have correct and complete information about your use of credit.
 The three national credit bureaus – Equifax, Experian and TransUnion -- are offering consumers free online credit reports weekly through April 2021.

-All principal and interest payments on all federal student loans have been suspended through September 30, 2020.
+All principal and interest payments on many federal student loans have been suspended through January 31, 2021.

 Telephone, cellphone, and Internet

 - Many communications companies are suspending cancelling services, waiving fees and arranging payment plans.
 See the Keep America Connected Campaign to learn about services available.

 - The federal Lifeline Support for Affordable Communications Program might be a good option if you need only basic telephone service.
 You can see if you are eligible by reviewing the information available at lifelinesupport.org (see "Do I Qualify?")

 Utilities Bill (water, gas/oil, electricity)

 - Many utility companies are helping customers who are having difficulty paying their bills.
 Check with your local utility for more information on help paying bills.

 - The federal Low Income Home Energy Assistance Program can assist with paying your heating and cooling bills, emergency services in case of energy crisis such as utility shutoffs, and low-cost improvements that make your home more energy efficient and lower your utility bills.
 Please see the Federal Rental Emergency Assistance above for additional details on federal-funded grants to State and other government agencies to assist renters with paying utility and home energy costs, including past-due bills.